forumone/f1-cloudwatch-formula/README.md

 # f1-newrelic-formula

-Add the following file to your infrastructure repository in `saltstack/salt/salt/`
+Create the following file to your infrastructure repository in `saltstack/salt/salt/newrelic.sls`

 ```
 newrelic: